Kotlin/kotlinx.serialization/docs/json.md

 In this case, you can mark the serializable class with the [`@KeepGeneratedSerializer`][KeepGeneratedSerializer] annotation and get the generated serializer using the `generatedSerializer()` function.

+> This annotation is currently experimental.
+Kotlin 2.0.20 or higher is required for this feature to work.

 Here is an example of the simultaneous use of [JsonTransformingSerializer] and polymorphism.
 In this example, we use `transformDeserialize` function to rename `basic-name` key into `name` so it matches the `abstract val name` property from the `Project` supertype.
 ```kotlin